Psychological and Brain Sciences

 PSYC 1110 Lifespan Development 3 Credits

 The course encompasses a developmental psychology approach to the growth of the individual from birth to old age, tracing motor, perceptual, language, cognitive, and emotional growth and emphasizing normal development.
-Psychology majors and students who have taken PSYC 2110 or PSYC 2150 may not take this course.
-Previously PY 0111.
+This course is primarily for nursing majors.

 PSYC 1220 Psychology and the Law 3 Credits